Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Investigating geographical disparities for

 We now describe the clusters based on summary statistics presented in Table~\ref{tab:rescluster} and the curves adjusted with the population risk factors ($W_i/\hat\mu(X_i^\top\hat\gamma)$).
-Figure~\ref{fig:mapcluster} presents the cluster memberships of each region and Figure~\ref{fig:rescluster} presents the curve for one region per cluster and to illustrate our cluster interpretation.
+Figure~\ref{fig:mapcluster} presents the curves normalized by the population risk effects $W_i/\hat\mu(X_i^\top\hat\gamma)$ per cluster to illustrate our cluster interpretation.
+In addition, Figure~\ref{fig:mapclusterunnormalized} presents the original curves per clusters to illustrate the impact of the normalization by the population risk effects.
 The labels of clusters are ordered by the impact of the \cov during the studied period.
-Thus, cluster 1 has the smallest mean of \cov daily death rates over the studied period and cluster 5 has the highest mean.
+Thus, we notice that cluster 1 has the smallest mean of \cov daily death rates over the studied period and cluster 5 has the highest mean.

 These results were expected because the distribution of $\hat\mu(X_i^\top\hat\gamma)$ is supposed to be the same among clusters.
-Clusters can be interpreted, as follows: \begin{itemize} \item Cluster 1 contains only nine regions that are mainly unaffected from the disease (five countries of EU and four states of USA). \item Cluster 2 contains eighteen regions (seven countries of EU and twelve states of USA) weakly affected by the disease over the whole period except the end where the number of deaths starts to increase. \item Cluster 3 contains 33 regions (eight countries of EU and twenty-five states of USA) moderately impacted by the disease as only one wave of high-death rate is observed. \item Cluster 4 contains thirteen regions strongly impacted by the disease (six countries of EU and seven states of USA).
-The waves of the high death rate period are characterized by a slow decreasing of the number of deaths when the peak is reached. \item Cluster 5 contains five regions dramatically impacted by the disease (Belgium and four states of USA) especially during the first wave of the disease whose peak is characterized by an abrupt increase of the rate of death. \end{itemize}
+Clusters can be interpreted, as follows: \begin{itemize} \item Cluster 1 contains 13 regions that are mainly unaffected from the disease. \item Cluster 2 contains 32 regions that suffer from multiple small waves of deaths. \item Cluster 3 contains 20 regions mainly affected by one major wave with steep increasing and decreasing rates. \item Cluster 4 contains 29 regions strongly impacted by the disease and that suffered for two waves at the minimum.
+In addition, for the regions that suffered for at least three waves of death, there is a wave of deaths which starts before the previous wave ends. \end{itemize}